Interspecific Hybridization Characteristics of Pumpkin (Cucurbita moschata Duch.) and Winter Squash (Cucurbita maxima Duch.)

 Abstract

-This research is dedicated to the production and evaluation of Cucurbita interspecies hybrids (Cucurbita maxima × Cucurbita moschata) to use as rootstock for cucurbit crops such as cantaloupe.
-The experiments included cultivating and crossing different varieties of pumpkin and squash in controlled and field conditions, checking the germination ability, and pollen fertility, and evaluating the morphological traits of the rootstock.
-In total, 307 crosses were made, 17 of which succeeded in forming fruit and producing seeds.
-Investigations showed that factors such as hypocotyl length and diameter, germination percentage, and pollen fertility play a key role in transplant success.
-The results showed that the hybrids MB525×SI8910, and MB525×SB409 had good performance in terms of basic traits, including suitable length and diameter of hypocotyl, dry weight, and percentage of shoot dry matter.
-Also, the percentage of pollen infertility in some hybrids was high due to genetic incompatibility and environmental conditions, but several hybrids with favorable characteristics were identified, which can be used as rootstock in commercial crops.
-These findings show that the production of suitable hybrids not only improves plant establishment under environmental stress conditions but also provides the potential to increase the yield and quality of horticultural products.
-This research provides valuable information on the use of interspecies hybrids in modern agriculture and suggests that future studies focus on optimizing the genetic and environmental traits of these rootstocks.
+This experiment focused on the production and evaluation of interspecies hybrids of Cucurbita (Cucurbita maxima × Cucurbita moschata) for use as rootstocks in cucurbit crops such as cantaloupe.
+The study involved cultivating and crossing various pumpkin and squash varieties under both controlled and field conditions, assessing germination viability and pollen fertility, and evaluating the morphological traits of the rootstocks.
+These evaluations were conducted over two years (2019 and 2020) at the research field and greenhouse of the University of Tehran, Iran.
+A total of 307 crosses were performed, of which 17 successfully formed fruit and produced seeds.
+The results indicated that characteristics such as hypocotyl length and diameter, germination percentage, and pollen fertility are critical factors influencing transplant success.
+Notably, the hybrids MB525×SI8910 and MB525×SB409 demonstrated strong performance in terms of morphological indices.
+For instance, MB525×SI8910 exhibited improvements of 44.26%, 22.22%, and 62.16% over the Takii rootstock in terms of hypocotyl length, diameter, and shoot dry matter, respectively.
+Although some hybrids showed high levels of pollen infertility, likely due to genetic incompatibility and environmental factors, several hybrids with favorable characteristics were identified.
+These hybrids show promise for use as commercial rootstocks.
+The observed traits suggest that producing well-adapted hybrids can enhance plant establishment under environmental stress and potentially increase both the yield and quality of horticultural crops.
+This research offers valuable insights into the application of interspecies hybrids in modern agriculture and underscores the need for future studies to focus on optimizing the genetic and environmental attributes of these rootstocks.

 Keywords